Kistler-Group/sdbus-cpp/docs/systemd-dbus-config.md

 WantedBy=multi-user.target
 ```

-Dbus configuration
+D-Bus configuration
 ------------------

 Typical default D-Bus configuration does not allow to register services except explicitly allowed.
-Filename should
-contain name of your service, e.g `/etc/dbus-1/system.d/org.sdbuscpp.concatenator.conf`.
-So, here is template
-configuration to use dbus interface under root:
+To allow a service to register its D-Bus API, we must place an appropriate conf file in `/etc/dbus-1/system.d/` directory.
+The conf file name must be `<service-name>.conf`.
+I.e., full file path for Concatenator example from sdbus-c++ tutorial would be `/etc/dbus-1/system.d/org.sdbuscpp.concatenator.conf`.
+And here is template configuration to use its D-Bus interface under root:

 ```
 <!DOCTYPE busconfig PUBLIC